ADORSYS-GIS/openstack/docs/netplan_doc.md

 **What are NetworkManager and systemd-networkd?**

-As mentioned above, Netplan acts as a unified configuration interface for two main network managers: NetworkManagerand systemd-networkd.
+As mentioned above, Netplan acts as a unified configuration interface for two main network managers: NetworkManager and systemd-networkd.
 Both services play a key role in managing network interfaces on Ubuntu distributions and its derivatives, but they are not used in the same contexts.

 **Network Manager**